-- 1. Apply high concentration oxygen.
-If necessary, assist respirations with a bag-valve-mask, but avoid overzealous hyperventilation. - 2.
-Monitor pulse oximetry See Pulse Oximetry Protocol #226 - 3.
-Continuous Positive Airway Pressure (CPAP) [OPTIONAL]: - a.
-Apply CPAP to adult patient if patient does not have any contraindication to CPAP 1 AND has at least TWO of the following after high concentration oxygen:
+1. Apply high concentration oxygen.
+If necessary, assist respirations with a bag-valve-mask, but avoid overzealous hyperventilation.

-1) Pulse oximetry < 90%

-- 2) Respiratory rate > 25 bpm - 3) Use of accessory muscles during respiration - b.
-If CPAP is applied 2 - 1) Titrate pressure up until either improvement or maximum of 10 cm H2O pressure. - Remove CPAP if respiratory status deteriorates and assist with BVM ventilation if needed. - Assist patient with his/ her bronchodilator inhaler [EMT ONLY] for conditions associated with wheezing ^{3,4,5} - a.
-Must be a "short-acting" rapid onset, bronchodilator 6,7 - 5.
-Transport and reassess enroute - 6.
-Contact medical command if EMT is unclear whether the patient's inhaler is a "short-acting" bronchodilator or if EMT has assisted with bronchodilator inhaler administration.^{7,8}
+- 2. Monitor pulse oximetry See Pulse Oximetry Protocol #226 - 3.
+Continuous Positive Airway Pressure (CPAP) [OPTIONAL and EMT ONLY]: - a.
+Apply CPAP to adult patient if patient does not have any contraindication to CPAP 1 AND has at least TWO of the following after high concentration oxygen: - 1) Pulse oximetry < 90% - 2) Respiratory rate > 25 bpm - 3) Use of accessory muscles during respiration - b.
+If CPAP is applied 2 - 1) Titrate pressure up until either improvement or maximum of 10 cm H_2O pressure. - 2) Remove CPAP if respiratory status deteriorates and assist with BVM ventilation if needed. - 4.
+If patient has a history of using a bronchodilator for asthma/ COPD/ emphysema AND has wheezing with shortness of breath, either: - a.
+Assist patient with his/ her bronchodilator inhaler [EMT ONLY] for conditions associated with wheezing ^{3,4,5} - 1) Must be a "short-acting" rapid onset, bronchodilator ^{6,7} - Administer bronchodilator with oxygen driven nebulizer [OPTIONAL and EMT ONLY] using one of the following options: